Specialist Directory · United Kingdom

 Evidence-based language

-Our approach demands clinical, measured communication.
-What we see too often are miracle claims, guaranteed cures, or aggressive supplement selling — any of these results in immediate rejection, no exceptions.
+Clinical, measured communication.
+Any miracle claims, guaranteed cures, or aggressive supplement selling results in immediate rejection — no exceptions.

 Coverage